prakash-shekhar/notes/history/immigrationcorruption.md

 - The rapid growth of technology, also helped with the rapid urbanization
 - **Urbanization - growth of cities**

+### Americanization helped immigrants get comfortbale in the United States
 - The Americanization movement was designed to assimilate people of wide-ranging cultures into the dominant culture.
-- This helped immigrants get comfortable with AMerican culture.
+- This helped immigrants get comfortable with American culture.
+- One predominant example of the Americanization movement, is Ford Motor helping their employees learn english

+### There were many problems with rapid Urbanization
 - Housing was a big problem
 - People were forced to cram into crappy apartments called tenements
-- Jacob Riis a **Muckraker - investigative journalist** helped point this out
+- Jacob Riis a Muckraker helped point this out **Muckraker - investigative journalist**

-- Cities also had to supply saf drinking water for people
+- Cities also had to supply safe drinking water for people
 - A lot of people had no piped water
 - They had to collect water in pails
-- CHlorination was introsduced, but the majority of people didn't have clean water
+- Chlorination was introsduced, but the majority of people didn't have clean water

 # Lesson 3
 ## Local and national political corruption in the 19th century led to calls for reform.
 ## Political reforms paved the way for a more honest and efficient government in the 20th century and beyond.

 - In the late 19th century, cities experienced rapid growth under inefficient government.
-In a climate influenced by dog-eat-dog **Social Darwinism - which means that only the strongest survive**
+In a climate influenced by dog-eat-dog
+**Social Darwinism - which means that only the strongest survive**

 - Political Machines were groups that controlled the activities of political parties